-Christmas in the Peak District is always beautiful and the landscape looks stunning in winter, as the frost settles on fields and pretty villages and towns decorate their streets.
+Christmas in the Peak District is always beautiful and the landscape always looks stunning in winter.
+As the frost settles on the fields and snowfall dusts our hills and crags, Christmas brings us joy as pretty villages and towns decorate their streets.
 The smell of open fires in cosy pubs, streets lined with sparkly Christmas trees, pantomime fun, grand stately homes, scenic walks, to name but a few things we love about the festive season here…

 If you’re visiting the Peak District during the festive season, don’t miss Castleton what ever you do.
 This pretty Derbyshire village, characterised by its limestone cottages and the dramatic scenic entrance to the village on the north side – known as Winnats Pass (the ‘Shivering Mountain’ or Mam Tor can be seen to the left , famous for it crumbling road which closed due to safety in 1982).
 And there is of course the large, brightly (always coloured) lit Christmas trees, which line the main street of Castleton every year and have become synominous with the village – it wouldnt be Christmas without them basically.